 Welcome to the Seniors Blue Book local home page for Pueblo and Southern Colorado.
-I'm Lucy Crandall, your local partner at the Seniors Blue Book.
+I'm Courtney Ergenbright, your local partner at the Seniors Blue Book.
 Please let me know how I can help you.
 Whether you are looking for resources, looking to promote your business, or just want to know what's happening around town, the Seniors Blue Book website is your go-to!
 I know from personal experience from taking care of an aging parent in another state that the search is not easy, aging is not easy.
 Our healthcare system is difficult to navigate, throw in insurance and legal issues on top, and then manage it all in a crisis… no one should have to do it alone.
 Let me help you.
 Call or email me today!

 Selecting the right skilled nursing facility can be critical to your speedy recovery.
 Belmont Lodge Health Care Center located in Pueblo, CO, in Pueblo County, offers a variety of therapies and care services to help you regain your independence.
 Skilled nurses, therapists and licensed care professionals are available to guide you through your personalized therapy.
 Whether youre recovering after a hospital visit or in need of on-going medical support, Belmont Lodge Health Care Center will help you achieve your personal goals.
 We care for the people you love.